Friday, October 24, 2025

 College Football 2025 Sixth Game (Florida)

-The season is zipping right along and somehow Texas A&M is unbeaten at 5-0 although the team has been pretty bad when it comes to penalties stalling out drives and hard times converting on third-down plays.
+The season is zipping right along and somehow, Texas A&M is unbeaten at 5-0 although the team has been pretty bad when it comes to penalties stalling out promising drives and poor execution on third-down plays.
 Tomorrow, the Aggies welcome Florida (2-3) to Kyle Field.
 Florida has lost to LSU, Miami and SFU, but did achieve a fairly impressive 29-21 win against the Texas U. Longhorns last week.

 Tomorrow's game will be on ESPN at 6:00 PM, with A&M favored by 7 1/2 points at home.
 If the Aggies can gain first downs on third down plays and eliminate those damned penalties, College Football News predicts A&M can win 26-17 and keep their success going a while longer.